 Even if your airway is small, when you are awake there are muscles in your neck that hold your airway open.
 When we go to sleep and as we approach deep stage sleep, the muscles that normally keep our airways propped open are turned off and go limp.
 The tongue spreads out and goes floppy and blocks the airway.

-Our airways have gotten smaller while everything else has stayed the same, so we’re left wroth bodies that aren’t equipped to breathe in deep stage sleep.
+Our airways have gotten smaller while everything else has stayed the same, so we’re left with bodies that aren’t equipped to breathe in deep-stage sleep.
 Your breathing doesn’t suffer – your sleep does.

 Can Sleep Apnea Really Kill Me?

-For instance, there’s a huge correlation between sleep disordered breathing and chronic disease.
-Here’s some findings from recent studies on the subject:
+For instance, there’s a huge correlation between sleep-disordered breathing and chronic disease.
+Here are some findings from recent studies on the subject: